 If the injury has not been designated as “catastrophic” and the authorized treating physician has released the employee to return to work with restrictions, there is a rebuttable presumption during a period not to exceed 130 weeks from the date of injury, that the injury is not catastrophic.
 When an employee suffers an injury that qualifies under the first five categories (appendage amputations, significant burns, severe brain trauma), the catastrophic designation is automatic.
 The employer and the insurance company will generally agree with the employee and rehabilitation services, medical treatment, and income benefits will be started.

 Most of the litigation and issues stem from the last category where the injury is of a “nature and severity” that prevents the employee from effectively working in any capacity.
 The burden of proof will be on the injured worker and his or her attorney to demonstrate that the injury qualifies for this designation.
 This burden will likely involve extensive medical opinions and vocational testimony as to the employability of the injured worker.
 Predictably, the insurance companies, employers, and self-insurers will contest this designation as much as possible.

 Additionally, Social Security disability benefits will play a part in this analysis.
 In Georgia, the State Board of Workers’ Compensation may consider the Social Security award as evidence as to whether the work injury may be designated as “catastrophic”.

-If you believe your work injury qualifies, please contact the Ramos Law Firm for your free consultation.
+If you believe your work injury qualifies, please contact Ramos & Law for your free consultation.